 Shredded brussels sprouts are my favorite new dish, seriously just give me a fork.
 It’s a side dish that comes together super fast.
 Every bite is loaded with flavor, tossed with garlic, and topped with crispy, smoky bacon.

 How to shred brussels sprouts

 Cut the end of the sprouts off.
 Then cut each sprout in half.
-Laying the sprouts cut size down, carefully slice the sprouts into thin slices.
-You can also use a mandoline, or the food processor with the slicer attachment.
+Laying the sprouts cut side down, carefully slice the sprouts into thin slices.
+You can also use a mandoline or the food processor with the slicer attachment.

 Check out this beautiful cutting board that I used to shred my brussels sprouts.
-This is a 18″x12″ Walnut cutting board that was gifted to me from Mevell.
+This is an 18″x12″ Walnut cutting board that was gifted to me by Mevell.
 It looks absolutely gorgeous on my kitchen counter.

 Can I shred Brussels sprouts in advance?

 Brussel sprouts stay freshest longest when they are whole.
 But yes you can shred them and keep some in the fridge ready to go.
 I just recommend you use the shredded brussels sprouts within 3 days for ideal freshness.
 If you want to skip the hassle of shredding you can check out my Parmesan Roasted Brussels Sprouts with Bacon.

 - salt and pepper to taste

 - Using a sharp knife cut the stem off the end of the brussels spouts.
 And carefully shred them as thin as possible.